CRL Investors Have Opportunity to Lead Charles River Laboratories International, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Charles River Laboratories International, Inc. ("Charles River" or the "Company") (NYSE: CRL).
+BENSALEM, Pa., July 14, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Charles River Laboratories International, Inc. ("Charles River" or the "Company") (NYSE: CRL).

 Class Period: May 5, 2020 – February 21, 2023